OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_pyexadis.md

 ### Binary Junction by Python calling ExaDiS

-We can run the same Binary Junction example using ExaDiS (after compilation) using the following commands.
+We can run the same Binary Junction example using ExaDiS (after compilation) using the following commands

 ```bash
 cd ${OPENDIS_DIR}